dontmitch/dontmitch.github.io/_posts/2019-12-26-empathy-building-at-work.md

 * What context might you be missing?
 * Could you have known the person would react the way they did?

 As you get better at predicting your coworkers' reactions, you can even start layering on predictions of the _magnitude_ of reaction.
-When you're consistently predicting both &mdash; that Dave would be mildly upset by the new deadline &mdash; it's time for the next level.
+When you're consistently predicting both &mdash; that Alice would be mildly upset by a new deadline &mdash; it's time for the next level.

 #### Intermediate mode